 About

 I’m interested in how the brains of humans and other animals process sounds and produce vocalizations.
-In my PhD, I use bats as a model organism to study how the mammalian brain supports vocal production in complex and social environments.
+In my PhD, I use echolocating bats as a model organism to study how the mammalian brain supports flexible vocal production in complex and social environments.
 I use a combination of bioacoustic, behavioral, in vivo electrophysiology, and computational modelling techniques to do this.

 Previously, I worked on auditory statistical learning in humans while I was a researcher in the Neuroscience Department at the Max Planck Institute for Empirical Aesthetics.